 Why Is My Cat Digging?

 Some cats tend to resemble their owners a lot.
-Others simply follow them around from room to room, interested in whatever their pet parents are doing.
-And then there’s that type of cat that likes acting like a dog – being unconditionally loyal, greeting their owners whenever they come home, performing tricks, or lounging in their laps like typical lap-dogs.
+Others follow them from room to room, interested in whatever their pet parents do.
+And then there’s that type of cat that likes acting like a dog—being unconditionally loyal, greeting their owners whenever they come home, performing tricks, or lounging in their laps like typical lap dogs.

-Today we’ll talk about one particular dog-like behavior – the act of digging.
+Today, we’ll discuss one particular dog-like behavior—digging.
 Wait, can cats dig like dogs do?
-Yes, they can.
-And some cats actually do this quite often.
+Yes, they can, and some cats do this quite often.

-Don’t confuse the dog-like digging with the things your kitty is doing inside its litter box when it wants to cover up its feces.
+Don’t confuse the dog-like digging with what your kitty does inside its litter box when it wants to cover up its feces.

-Litter box digging is usually quite normal and simply a biological instinct to cover up their business.
+Litter box digging is ordinarily okay; it is a biological instinct to cover up their business.

-We’re talking about the phenomenal process of digging up a hole in potted plants, in the garden, or even in your throw pillows without the need of filling that hole with waste.
+We’re talking about the phenomenal process of digging up a hole in potted plants, the garden, or even your throw pillows without filling that hole with waste.

-If you’ve never spotted your own feline pal doing it, it doesn’t mean it hasn’t.
-On the other hand, if you happen to notice the kitty digging on frequent basis – don’t worry.
+If you’ve never spotted your feline pal doing it, it doesn’t mean it hasn’t.
+On the other hand, if you happen to notice the kitty digging frequently – don’t worry.
 This dog-like behavior isn’t as rare as you think.
-And it definitely doesn’t mean that your cat thinks he or she is a dog!
+And it doesn’t mean your cat thinks he or she is a dog!

 Where Do Cats Commonly Dig?

-There are a few basic spots where you might find your indoor or outdoor pet cat digging or trying to dig a hole.
+There are a few bare spots where you might find your indoor or outdoor pet cat digging or trying to dig a hole.

 • In potted plants